apiraino/emacs_reference/guide.md

 Use it with:

-`org-wk-export-as-wiki' export to temporary buffer `org-wk-export-to-wiki' expot to "txt" file
+`org-wk-export-as-wiki` export to temporary buffer

+`org-wk-export-to-wiki` expot to "txt" file

 ### org-journal